SantonyChoi/one-saas-per-day/trello-clone/README.md

-# SaaS Sprint - One Clone a Day
+# One SaaS Per Day - 🤖 AI-Powered Development Challenge

-Welcome to the SaaS Sprint challenge, where we build one SaaS application clone every day!
-This repository is part of a series where we recreate popular SaaS products to learn modern web development practices and patterns.
+Build and learn by cloning popular SaaS applications using modern AI tools!
+This repository is part of an exciting challenge where we leverage AI assistance to recreate widely-used SaaS products, demonstrating how to effectively combine human creativity with AI capabilities.

-## 🎯 Current Project: Trello Clone
+## 🎯 Current Projects

-This repository contains a Trello clone built with:
+- Trello Clone
+- Coming soon!

+The projects are built with the following technologies:
 - [Remix](https://remix.run/) - Full stack web framework
 - [React](https://reactjs.org/) - UI library
 - [Tailwind CSS](https://tailwindcss.com/) - Styling